 How to Uninstall a YUM Package [2 User-Friendly Cases]

 In Red-hat-based Linux systems, YUM (Yellowdog Updater Modified) is a popular package manager for managing software packages.
-You might download some packages when you need them but now you may feel that those are no longer required and occupy your storage space.
+You might download some packages by YUM when you need them but now you may feel that those are no longer required and occupy your storage space.
 In that case, uninstalling that undesired software is crucial.
 You can use the yum command to do this task.
 In addition, there is another command which is dnf, the updated version of yum command, you can also use it to uninstall any package.
 Keep in touch to know more about the procedure in detail.

 describing the yum uninstall process